Uglemat/Malang/README.md

 #Values

-There are 7 types of values: numbers (only integers), strings, atoms, tuples, lists, functions and modules.
+There are 8 types of values: numbers (only integers), strings, atoms, tuples, lists, functions, builtins and modules.
 And then there are bools and dicts, which are made out of other types.

 ##Numbers